WHO IS MAX?

-Even though I made a bunch of friends with the members, there was no creative outlet there.
+Even though I made a bunch of friends with the facility members, there was no creative outlet there.

 In the summer of 2016, my mom, former executive at BBDO ATL and former SVP of Marketing and Brand Communication at Arby's recommended I look into copywriting.
 She said my creativity and problem solving skills would be put to good use.

-I talked to some of the creative vets she knew.
+I talked to some of the ad vets she knew.
 I learned there was creativity, a bit of sales, problem-solving, English and a higher pay than a coffee shop barista or grocery store shelf stocker.